Which Institutions Own Shares In Motus GI Holdings Inc. (MOTS)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Perceptive Advisors Llc with over 4.21 million shares valued at $4.12 million.
+The top institutional shareholder in the company is Perceptive Advisors Llc with over 4.21 million shares valued at $3.99 million.
 The investor’s holdings represent 13.06% of the MOTS Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Oracle Investment Management Inc with 3.81 million shares valued at $3.72 million to account for 11.81% of the shares outstanding.
-The other top investors are Armistice Capital, LLC which holds 2.88 million shares representing 8.92% and valued at over $2.81 million, while Renaissance Technologies, LLC holds 1.57% of the shares totaling 0.5 million with a market value of $0.48 million.
+As of Dec 30, 2020, the second largest holder is Oracle Investment Management Inc with 3.81 million shares valued at $3.61 million to account for 11.81% of the shares outstanding.
+The other top investors are Renaissance Technologies, LLC which holds 0.5 million shares representing 1.57% and valued at over $0.48 million, while Nantahala Capital Management, LLC holds 1.29% of the shares totaling 0.42 million with a market value of $0.39 million.

-Motus GI Holdings Inc. (NASDAQ: MOTS) is 116.24% higher on its value in year-to-date trading and has touched a low of $0.46 and a high of $2.74 in the current 52-week trading range.
+Motus GI Holdings Inc. (NASDAQ: MOTS) is 103.59% higher on its value in year-to-date trading and has touched a low of $0.46 and a high of $2.74 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MOTS stock was last observed hovering at around $2.46 in the last trading session, with the day’s loss setting it -0.41% off its average median price target of $2.50 for the next 12 months.
-It is also 31.67% off the consensus price target high of $3.00 offered by 6 analysts, but current levels are -2.5% lower than the price target low of $2.00 for the same period.
+The MOTS stock was last observed hovering at around $1.83 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $2.50 for the next 12 months.
+It is also 35.67% off the consensus price target high of $3.00 offered by 6 analysts, but current levels are 3.5% higher than the price target low of $2.00 for the same period.

 Motus GI Holdings Inc. (MOTS) Analyst Forecasts